seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 it counts toward the host's next-attempt date below, and no second client is tried.

-**A lane is recorded where it LANDS.** `host` is the host that served the records — curl's `%{url_effective}` — never the one requested, which is why SKY and ALGO show two.
+**A lane is recorded where it LANDS.** `host` is the host that served the records — curl's `%{url_effective}` — never the one requested, which is why ALGO and XLM show two.
 A read that lands anywhere other than its row's `Answers from` has changed channel: nothing is taken from it, the landing host goes to the appendix, and the coin is unserved until this table names the new one. **A redirect that stays on the row's own host is not a channel change**, because the